solidato/dapp/README.md

 If the schema on https://api.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere is not working - as the server is down - try with https://api2.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere.
 You can find in `./codegen-subgraph.ts`

+## Feature flags

+We use [Hypertune](https://www.hypertune.com/) to handle feature flags in our dapp.
+To update or add a new flag you need to be added to Hypertune by your teammates.

+To be able to override feature flags locally using the Vercel Toolbar you need to:

+- run `pnpm i -g vercel@latest` if not already installed
+- run `vercel link` and connect it to our existing project

+### How to add or update a feature flag

+- Open the Hypertune project on your browser and make your changes
+- Save the changes to make them active
+- Run `pnpm featureflags:generate` to generate the updated type definition

 ## How to run e2e tests

 You can run e2e tests with Playwright in two different ways.
 In both case remember to start the local server with `pnpm dev`.